maeneak/MauiHybridAuth/readme.md

 </AuthorizeRouteView>
 ```

-The `NavManu.razor` component is the main layout for the app and contains the navigation menu that uses `AuthorizationView` to show/hide links based on the user's authentication status.
+The `NavManu.razor` component contains the navigation menu that uses `AuthorizationView` to show/hide links based on the user's authentication status.

 ```code
 <AuthorizeView>